Welcome to Lost For Words

 Later that evening I caught a glimpse of a David Attenborough documentary.
 There he was marvelling at the magical world of hummingbirds.
-If that wasn’t enough, the following day I passed a clothing shop with an unmissable blouse on display, covered in colourful hummingbirds.
+And the following day, I passed a clothing shop displaying a blouse covered in colourful hummingbirds.

-And after my first live session with don Oscar via the internet, feeling deeply nourished and grateful that I answered the Hummingbird’s call, I sat on a rock overlooking a shimmering waterway.
+And after my first profound session with don Oscar via the internet, I sat on a rock overlooking a shimmering waterway.
 Seconds later, a crow flew past so close that I could almost touch him.
 This was just the beginning of many more serendipitous events that continue to unfold to this day.

 (If this resonates, I highly recommend you begin with don Oscar’s engaging book Lessons in Courage.)

-Don Oscar’s insightful, often profound teachings and private study group inspired me to share a significant personal story about a tidal wave of devastating events in my late 20’s that came close to killing me.
-If a shamanic practitioner had crossed my path at that desperate time and helped me move through my crazy ‘rite of passage,’ life would have taken on a distinctly different tone.
+Don Oscar’s private study group included many traditionally trained therapists from whom I learned so much more.
+They also inspired me to share a significant personal story about a tidal wave of devastating events in my late 20’s that came close to killing me.
+If a shamanic practitioner had crossed my path at that desperate time, life would have taken on a distinctly different tone.

 “Contemporary psychotherapy has, in most cases, forgotten that it’s aboutdon Oscar Miro-Quesada (Sounds True interview)